Guy Eby: 1975 Michigan mid-air incident

 The two planes, carrying a combined 319 passengers and crew members—192 passengers and 13 crew members on board American Airlines Flight 182, plus 103 passengers and 11 crew members on board Trans World Airlines (TWA) Flight 37—were reportedly just 100 ft away from each other as they flew over the city of Carleton, Michigan.
 Eby's plane (an American Airlines DC-10 flying that day as Flight 182) was headed towards Newark, New Jersey, from Chicago, Illinois; it had originated in San Francisco, California.
 The other plane (a TWA Lockheed L-1011 TriStar flying that day as Flight 37) was heading from Philadelphia, Pennsylvania, to Los Angeles, California.

 Eby quickly lowered his plane's altitude at 35000 ft amidst a significant cloud cover, an action which ultimately saved the lives of his passengers and the flight crew.
 All 10 flight attendants plus 14 passengers suffered injuries on the American Airlines plane (the incident occurred while dinner was being served), and it was forced to make an emergency landing in Detroit.
 At the time, Eby had already logged flight time of nearly 22,000 hours.
 Had the collision not been avoided, it would have been the deadliest aviation disaster in the history of United States up to that time.

 The TWA plane involved in the incident was later destroyed by a fire on July 30, 1992, while flying as TWA Flight 843.

 Later life

 Eby retired from American Airlines in 1978.
 Eby turned 100 on November 9, 2018, in Ormond Beach, Florida, where he had resided since 1983.
-One of the passengers in the American Airlines Flight 182, Burt Herman (who was flying with his wife Elaine, his twin daughters Laura and Leslie and son Larry at that time), wrote and published a book about Eby and the incident, called Eby: Master of the Moment in 2018.
-He died in Ormond Beach on July 30, 2021, at the age of 102.
+One of the passengers in the American Airlines Flight 182, Burt Herman, wrote and published a book about Eby and the incident, called Eby: Master of the Moment in 2018.
+Eby died in Ormond Beach on July 30, 2021, at the age of 102.